Your guide to the £400 Energy Bills Support Scheme.

-The Energy Bills Support Scheme (EBSS) is a non-repayable discount of £400 from the government, that every household with a domestic electricity connection will start to receive from October 2022 to help offset the higher energy bills.
+The Energy Bills Support Scheme (EBSS) is a non-repayable discount of £400 from the government, that every household with a domestic electricity connection will receive from October 2022 until 31 March 2023, to help offset higher energy bills.

 How do I get the £400 energy payment?

 The government has announced (29 July) more information around how you will receive the Energy Bills Support Scheme payment.
-Importantly, you don't need to apply for the scheme, all households will start to receive £400 off their energy bills from October 2022.
+Importantly, you don't need to apply for the scheme, all households will start to receive £400 off their energy bills from October 2022 until 31 March 2023.

 Each energy supplier has been asked to pay customers who have an electricity supply, so this means if your electricity is with us, you'll get your payment from E.ON Next.
 If you only have your gas with us, then you'll get your payment through your electricity supplier.